GrigorijTimofeev/Ray-casting-wolfenstein-3d/README.md

 # Engine

 It place walls and sprites on screen.
-Also it place different texture on walls depending on player direction.
+Also it place different texture on walls depending on it direction.
 You can change ceiling and floor colours in conf. file as a textures to walls and sprite.

 # Parser